 Despite the wooden window frames being rotten to a point where one of the windows needed support to not fall out, our clients wanted to see if they could still be restored.

-As original windows were single-glazed and not energy efficient, they also wanted to retrofit vacuum double-glazing to the existing wooden casements.
+As original casement windows were single-glazed and not energy efficient, they also wanted to retrofit vacuum double-glazing to the existing wooden casements.

 Retrofitting is cost-effective method to get all the benefits of double glazing such as reducing outside noise pollution, and reducing heating bills but without full window replacement.

 This method in combination with Pilkington Spacia vacuum glazing and draught-proofing offers a lower carbon footprint than new double-glazed replacement windows.
 Vacuum-insulated glazing choice is also more environmentally friendly because of its thermal efficiency.
 It is thinner and lighter than triple glazing but has same similar thermal properties.

 Pilkington Spacia™ is a revolutionary vacuum insulated double glazing (VIG), which has been specifically designed to meet the needs of domestic refurbishment markets and historic restoration projects.
 This thin double glazing can be used to replace existing single glazing or secondary glazing without changing the look of the window or compromising the original features of the building.

 When the quote was accepted, we placed the order for glass, the lead time is around 8-10 weeks.
 The glass is manufactured in Japan and shipped to the UK over the sea.
 We bought this glass through one of the Pilkington Spacia suppliers and it cost around £250 per square meter.
 To find out how much it costs to refurbish and double glaze original casement windows or box sash windows, including the cost of glazing, and labour, visit our pricing page or just call us to book a free quote.